Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Application to epidemiology

 \subsection{Discussion}

-For each country and pandemic phase configuration, the robustified unbiased prediction risk estimate as a function of the regularization parameter $\lambda$, accompanied by the associated 95$\%$ Gaussian confidence interval computed from the $N$ realizations of the Monte Carlo vector, is displayed in the bottom plots of Figure~\ref{fig:covid}.
-The resulting optimal hyperparameter is indicated by the vertical dashed line.
+For each country and pandemic phase configuration, the robustified unbiased prediction risk estimate as a function of the regularization parameter $\lambda$, accompanied by the associated 95$\%$ Gaussian confidence interval computed from the $N$ realizations of the Monte Carlo vector, are displayed in the bottom plots of Figure~\ref{fig:covid}.
+The estimated optimal hyperparameters are indicated by the vertical dashed lines.
 For all four configurations, from Figure~\ref{sfig:France} to~\ref{sfig:Argentina}, the prediction risk estimate has a clearly identifiable minimizer.
-The resulting reproduction number estimates are displayed as red curves in the middle plots of Figure~\ref{fig:covid}, together with the naive Maximum Likelihood Estimator of Equation~\eqref{eq:ML-est}, represented as dashed gray curves.
-The regularized estimates with data-driven hyperparameter selection, in red, vary more slowly than the Maximum Likelihood estimates, in grey, and are hence more realistic to account for the pandemic spread.
-This is notably the case for France, Figure~\ref{sfig:France}, and Canada, Figure~\ref{sfig:Canada}, where the Maximum Likehood estimate present rapid fluctuations leading to significant overestimation of the reproduction number, e.g., in July 2022 in France and August 2021 in Canada.
+The resulting reproduction number estimates are displayed as red curves in the middle plots of Figure~\ref{fig:covid}, together with the \emph{weekly} EpiEstim estimator, corresponding to Equation~\eqref{eq:epiestim} with $\delta = 1$ since data are already aggregated at the scale of the week, represented as dark gray curves.
+It is worth noting that for weekly aggregated counts, the state-of-the-art reproduction number estimator proposed in~\cite{cori2013new,thompson2019improved} almost exactly boils down to the Maximum Likelihood estimate~\eqref{eq:ML-est} since, first $\delta = 1$ induces no smoothing of data and, second $a=1$ and $1/b = 1/5$ are very small compared to $\Z_t$ and $\Phi_t(\Zvect)$ which are of order $10^5$ to $10^6$ as shown in the top row plots in Figure~\ref{fig:covid}.
+Though, as far as the authors know, no other refined estimator of \emph{weekly} reproduction numbers has been proposed up to now.
+The regularized estimates with data-driven hyperparameter selection, in red, vary more regularly than the EpiEstim estimates, in dark gray, which exhibit unrealistic abrupt changes caused by administrative noise.
+Hence, the regularized estimates account more faithfully for the pandemic spread.
+This is notably the case for France, Figure~\ref{sfig:France}, and Canada, Figure~\ref{sfig:Canada}, where the EpiEstim estimate presents rapid fluctuations leading to significant overestimation of the reproduction number, e.g., in July 2022 in France and August 2021 in Canada.
 This is all the more important to get accurate estimate of $\R_t$ as the sanitary measures have dramatic social and economical impact that decision makers need to balance.
 In such context, both false alarms and missed events may have highly detrimental consequences.
 Figure~\ref{sfig:India} shows that the proposed data-driven reproduction number estimator is able to capture both rapid bursts, corresponding to severe pandemic waves, as experimented by India in January 2022, and smaller waves, e.g., in June 2022, with similar accuracy.
 Together with the quantitative assessment performed on synthetic data in Section~\ref{sec:numerical}, this qualitative assessment of the proposed data-driven reproduction number estimation strategy on real COVID-19 infection counts of different countries in various pandemic stages, demonstrates its ability to be used to monitor closely a viral epidemics, even in a context of degraded reporting suffering from outlier samples and inflated variance.
+Finally, regarding computational complexity, estimating the weekly reproduction number during a time-period of $70$ weeks in a given country, that is obtaining one result among the four presented in Figure~\ref{fig:covid}, requires less than $50$ minutes on a laptop equipped with a 2 GHz Intel Core i5 processor.
+The proposed overall pipeline is thus easily usable for practical epidemic monitoring.